Frequently Asked Questions

 Where will my procedure be performed?

-Dr. Hall and Dr. Servinsky perform surgery at Dimensions Surgery Center.
+Dr. Hall performs surgery at Lakeview Surgery Center.
 Complete directions to your specific surgical facility will be provided.

 Do I need any special testing prior to surgery?

 This will be determined by the doctor.
 If this is required, you will need to see your primary care physician for pre-op testing.
 This must be done no less than one week prior to surgery.

 Can I drive myself home from the hospital?

 No. You must have a responsible adult to drive you home from the hospital.